knbknb/RepData_PeerAssessment1/README.md

 transformed into an HTML file.

-For details see the [https://github.com/rdpeng/RepData_PeerAssessment1.git] (original repo) where this was forked from.
+For details see the README.md in the original repo where this repo was forked from, [https://github.com/rdpeng/RepData_PeerAssessment1.git] .